javflores/javflores.github.io/_posts/2016-04-23-lscc-from-zero-to-continuous-delivery-with-docker-part-1.md

 In General setting we tell the artifacts paths that this step will publish: ```release.version```

+### 3. Deploy

-- **3. Deploy**: This will publish a docker container in our machine.
+This will publish a docker container in our machine.

-To execute this we need a trigger which is the previous step, 2.
+To execute this we need a **trigger** which is the previous step, 2.
 Release.
 Here only one Build step which again is a command line with the following:

 {% highlight cs %}
  #!/bin/bash
  set -e
  export IMAGE_VERSION=$(cat release.version)
  export DOCKER_HOST=tcp://workstation-8.training.local:2375
  docker rm -f workstation-8 || echo "writing application is out running" docker run -d -p 80:4567 --name workstation-2 registry.training.local/workstation-8:${IMAGE_VERSION}
 {% endlight %}

 First we check for errors, we create a couple of variables.
 Then we delete the previous container that existed in our machine.
 The first time it won't exit so we just do echo.
 Finally we simply run the container.

 Now we can do any changes in github or hit Run in the first step in teamcity.
-We should be able to run in our browser: localhost/hello and localhost/healthcheck
+We should be able to run in our browser:

+localhost/hello and localhost/healthcheck

 Also in our machine we can check that the container was created and if it running:

 {% highlight cs %}
  docker images
  docker ps
 {% endlight %}

 We can also do ```curl localhost/hello``` and we should see *Hello world*.

+### Using Docker Compose in Team City

 The last thing of the day was to use Docker compose with the team city setup.
 Everything is the same but:

-- In step 1, we publish another artifact, the docker-compose.yml:
+1. In step 1, we publish another artifact, the docker-compose.yml:

 {% highlight cs %}
 docker/Dockerfile
 docker/docker-compose.yml
 build/distributions/simple_rest.tar
 {% endlight %}

-- In step 2 we publish that artifact again:
+2. In step 2 we publish that artifact again:

 {% highlight cs %}
 release.version
 docker-compose.yml
 {% endlight %}

-- In step 3, in the Build step add the following:
+3. In step 3, in the Build step add the following:

 {% highlight cs %}
 #!/bin/bash
 set -e